Help centre

 Collaboration

-Yes.
+Yes, on the Family tier and above.
 From inside any tree you can generate an invite link or send an email invitation.
 Collaborators can be given editor access (can add and change persons) or viewer access (read-only).
-You can share via link, WhatsApp, or email directly from the invite panel.
-Invite links are valid for 7 days.
-You can revoke access or change roles at any time.
+Family allows up to 2 co-researchers per tree; Archive is uncapped.
+Invite links are valid for 7 days; you can revoke access or change roles at any time.

 Any collaborator can submit a suggested change on a person's profile.
 The tree owner reviews it and decides whether to accept or decline.
 This keeps the tree from being edited conflictingly — all proposed changes are visible, tracked, and never silently applied.
 Nothing overwrites existing data without approval.